Working with Files

 just nicely put the files in the Trash.
 They’re really gone.

-, will NOT delete directories.
-You can tell rm
+By default, rm, will NOT delete directories.
+You can tell rm to

 we just made.